-- 1. The foundations of democracy - 2.
-The expansion of democratic systems in the late twentieth century - 3.
-The challenges of democracy: globalization - 4.
-The challenges of democracy: the crisis of 2008 - 5.
-The evolution of democratic systems: the indices of democracy - 6.
-Political culture and democratic health - 7.
-Political competence and democracy - 8.
-System response and democracy - 9.
-Is the new nationalism a danger to democracy? - 10.
-What a democracy in what world
+- 1. The foundations of democracy

+- 2. The expansion of democratic systems in the late twentieth century

+- 3. The challenges of democracy: globalization

+- 4. The challenges of democracy: the crisis of 2008

+- 5. The evolution of democratic systems: the indices of democracy

+- 6. Political culture and democratic health

+- 7. Political competence and democracy

+- 8. System response and democracy

+- 9. Gender and democracy

+- 10. What a democracy in what world